imdrasil/hermes.cr/README.md

 ```
 ## Restrictions

-Now there is no tests (will be added in next release) so it hardly recomended not to use it for production usage.
-Also Hermes uses one connection and need to be tested with multithreading (check safety).
+Hermes uses one connection and is needed to be tested with multi-threading (check safety).

 ## Development

 There are still a lot of work to do.
 Tasks for next versions:

-- [ ] cover with tests
+- [ ] fully cover with tests
 - [ ] add IP related logic to `Hermes::Types::IP` and move it to separate shard (like [ruby-ip](https://github.com/deploy2/ruby-ip))
 - [ ] think about adding smth like [connection pool](https://github.com/ysbaddaden/pool)
 - [ ] add [Jennifer](https://github.com/imdrasil/jennifer.cr) support
-- [ ] add more thinks below...
+- [ ] add more things below...

 ## Contributing